A pleasant 14 km summer walk starting and ending at Diest railway station

 They sell an interesting range of biofoods, and according to their website you can treat your children to donkey rides around the farm.
 You can even stay in a caravan for a farm holiday.
 Unfortunately however, despite wandering around, the place seemed to be deserted.
 Maybe they were all out in the fields.

-14 km is quite a lot to do in one morning, but you can make a day of it and stop over in the Kiewithoeve for lunch.
+A 14 km summer walk is quite a lot to do in one morning or afternoon, but you can make a day of it and stop over in the Kiewithoeve for lunch.
 Alternatively, there are numerous short cuts you can take to reduce the distance.
+You can easily see these on the map.